StunlockStudios/vrising-dedicated-server-instructions/1.0.x/INSTRUCTIONS.md

-# V Rising Dedicated Server Instructions for v1.0.x
+# V Rising Dedicated Server Instructions for v1.0.x (PC)

 > [!NOTE]
 > These instructions are for the Release (1.0) version (`1.0.x`) of the V Rising Dedicated Server.